dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

     using Microsoft.Extensions.DependencyInjection;
     ```

-    > [!NOTE]
-    > Blazor requires service scopes, which are only supported with the `Microsoft.Extensions.DependencyInjection` library.

 1. Modify the `CreateMauiApp` method of your `MauiProgram` class to register the `BlazorWebView` control for use in your app.
 To do this, call the `RegisterBlazorMauiWebView` method on the `MauiAppBuilder` object.
 Then, on the `IServiceCollection` object, call the `AddBlazorWebView` method to add component web view services to the services collection:

     ```csharp